The term smart-casual defines an informal Western dress code that is generally casual but with proper and smart attire components.

-Consider smart casual as an upgraded version of the casual dress code.
-It is more a matter of the appearance of your clothes rather than their style.
+Consider smart casual as an upgraded version of the casual business dress code in terms of appearance and style.

-Smart casual is less formal than business casual but offers more flexibility and freedom of improvisation.
-Both dress codes are a blend of different formalities; each of them is unique and offers different aesthetic.
+Keep in mind that smart casual is slightly less formal than business casual but offers more flexibility and freedom of improvisation.

 In most cases, you will have to choose between the two.
-As a rule of thumb, it’s always best to learn about the culture and the dress code of the event you will be attending.
+As a rule of thumb, it’s always best to learn about the company’s culture or the dress code of the event you will be attending.

 Men’s Smart Casual Attire

-It means no sweatpants or jeans, and no hoodies and trainers.
-At the same time, neckwear, suits, pleated pants, and black dress shoes should also be avoided.
+It means no sweatpants or jeans and no hoodies and trainers.
+At the same time, full suits, pleated pants, and black Oxfords should also be avoided.

 Jackets & Blazers